xuqi2024/openflexure-microscope-server/README.md

 # OpenFlexure Microscope Software

+## PICAMERA2 DEVELOPMENT BRANCH

+This is an early-stage attempt at supporting newer cameras using the picamera2 interface.

+### Current status:
+ - [x] MJPEG stream
+ - [x] Capturing images
+ - [x] Raw captures to dng
+ - [] Recording videos (implemented but not tested)
+ - [] Direct rendered preview
+ - [] Camera configuration
+ - [] Automatic calibration
+ - [] Lens shading
+ - [] Fast autofocus (probably)
+ - [] Building the venv
+ - [] Switching between picamera and picamera2

+There's likely more things broken, the main goal was to get an idea of the complexity involved in supporting new cameras.

+## OpenFlexure Microscope Server

 The "server" is the main component of the OpenFlexure Microscope's software.
 It is responsible for controlling microscope hardware, data management, and allowing it to be controlled locally and over a network.
 This repository now includes the web client, which is served from the root of the Python web server.
 This software runs on [Python-LabThings](https://github.com/labthings/python-labthings/), and so most non-microscope functionality is handled by that library.